 In the landmark survey result that was revealed in later 2020, the research revealed that whilst 90 per cent of people acknowledge that maintaining parental mental health is crucial to support the health and happiness of their child, in practice, the majority of parents struggle to prioritise their own wellbeing.
 Read more about the survey and it’s findings here.
 Earlier this week, talking to the fellow parents in a video call, The Duchess of Cambridge said that the parenting and homeschooling during lockdown very ‘exhausting’ and parents had to take more than one role during this challenging period.

 Place2Be has teamed up with BAFTA Kids and Oak National Academy to release a virtual assembly – available from 9 am on Monday 1 February – which will feature pupils and well-known faces discussing ways to get involved at home.
 I believe we will be hearing from The Duchess of Cambridge more this week.

-In other news, The Times reported that Palace and Government officials are working together to host newly elected US President Joe Biden at the Buckingham Palace this year.
-Her Majesty The Queen will welcome the President and she will be joined by the Prince of Wales, The Duchess of Cornwall and The Duke and Duchess of Cambridge.
+In other news, The Times reported that Palace and Government officials are working together to host newly elected US President Joe Biden at Buckingham Palace this year.
+Her Majesty The Queen will welcome the President and she will be joined by the Prince of Wales, The Duchess of Cornwall, and The Duke and Duchess of Cambridge.
 If the plans are successful then this will be the first State event with foreign dignitaries after 2019.
 From the Daily Mirror’s report,

 A senior royal source told The Times: “There is a desire from the Foreign, Commonwealth and Development Office to have a very strong royal presence before G7 events, and all senior members of the royal family will be part of what happens.”